Skip to content

 As many people are discovering, often too late, having a backup copy of their files is paramount, particularly for programs like Microsoft 365 (previously Office 365).
 It’s as simple as this: Your data, Your responsibility.

-Over the course of two articles, we’ll outline exactly what you get with Microsoft’s Service Agreement and then we’ll make the case for using a third party.
+Over the course of two articles, we’ll outline exactly what you get with Microsoft’s Service Agreement and then we’ll make the case for outsourcing to a third party.

 Microsoft 365 data security